marklchaves/gallery-image-captions/README.md

 ### Result

 These are the results after activating GIC and applying a custom GIC filter.
-I.e., what we get after GIC is working.
+I.e., what you get after GIC is working.

 ![Custom Gallery Image Caption Example 1](https://raw.githubusercontent.com/marklchaves/gallery-image-captions/master/assets/screenshot-3.jpg)